cfalzone/aquent-hugo-cms-demo/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why This?
+  text: >-
-  text: Because I wanted to try Hugo and NetlifyCMS.
+    Because I wanted to try Hugo and NetlifyCMS.
+And I wanted more text here to see it wrap a little.
 intro:
   heading: What we offer
   text: >-